input-leap/wiki-prs/wiki/Command-Line.md

 WantedBy=multi-user.target
 ```

-If you want to use a systemd Barrier service on a multi-user system, consider
+If you want to use a systemd Input Leap service on a multi-user system, consider
 using a [user service](https://www.freedesktop.org/software/systemd/man/user@.service.html)
 or starting the GUI application at logon instead.